Patenting Bioprinting-Technologies in the US and Europe – The 5th Element in the 3rd Dimension

-2017, “Patenting Bioprinting Technologies in the US and Europe– The 5th element in the 3rd dimension", Working Paper, Chapter 7 in: RM Ballardini, M Norrgård & J Partanen (red), 3D printing, Intellectual Property and Innovation – Insights from Law and Technology.
-Wolters Kluwer, Forthcoming
+“Patenting Bioprinting Technologies in the US and Europe– The 5th element in the 3rd dimension", Working Paper, prepared for Ch.
+7 in: RM Ballardini, M Norrgård & J Partanen (red), 3D printing, Intellectual Property & Innovation – Insights from Law & Technology.
+Wolters Kluwer (2017 Forthcoming).

 The opportunities and the broader implications of bioprinting raise a wide variety of crucial legal issues.
 These may range from the regulation of the science and its’ societal effects to questions regarding the commercialization of the technology.
 Regarding commercialization aspects, one issue that must be addressed concerns the question of what types of products and uses should be regarded as protectable subject matter under the relevant intellectual property right (IPR) frameworks.
 Considering that the availability IPRs is one of the factors that might have a great impact on where the greatest investments and scientific efforts in this technology will be made, this is an utterly important question.
 In addition to trade secrets, copyrights, trademarks and other IPR-related rights, patents will most likely play a major role in that respect and will be at the focus of this paper.